HIUWA-CHUNG/invoice-manager/README.md

 - Student Number: **041058137**
 - Section Number: **CST8257-300**

-- What validation techniques did you use for this project?
+-Beyond incorporating the invoice_manager database, what other refactoring did you do for this part of the project? refactor from session to database
-I used regular expressions for the name, the empty function to check if values were empty, filter_var with the filters and in_ array provided by PHP

-- In your own words, why is it important to add validation to the forms?
+-In your own words, why is it important to use prepared statements and when should you use them? consistency
-To keep the data accuracy, easy to manage and security.

-- What improvements or changes would you make to the project either in additional features or improvement in the existing code? update and delete the invoices
+-How did using a database to manage the data differ from using a session array?
+Which do you prefer and why? database, easier to use and protection of data